bogdanRada/celluloid_pubsub_redis_adapter/README.md

 CelluloidPubsubRedisAdapter is a simple ruby implementation of publish subscribe design patterns using celluloid actors and websockets, using Celluloid::Reel server and redis as a publish subscribe backend

+Starting with version 0.1.0 , support for celluloid 0.17 was added

 Requirements
 ------------